Sector-F-Labs/reservoir/README.md

 > Reservoir is in active development.
 It's not ready for production use yet.
 Expect breaking changes.

+**Recent Updates:**
+- ✅ Added support for `web_search_options` in chat requests
+- ✅ Enhanced multi-provider support (OpenAI, Ollama, Mistral, Gemini)
+- ✅ Improved model configuration with automatic provider detection
+- ✅ Fixed deserialization issues for optional request fields

 # Reservoir

 ## What is Reservoir?

 Reservoir is your helpful memory for AI conversations.
-It sits between your app and the OpenAI Chat Completions API, making it easier to have rich, ongoing conversations with your favorite language models.
+It sits between your app and any OpenAI-compatible Chat Completions API, making it easier to have rich, ongoing conversations with your favorite language models from multiple providers.

 ### Why does this matter?

-When you use the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat), you need to send the full conversation history with every request.
+When you use any [OpenAI-compatible Chat Completions API](https://platform.openai.com/docs/guides/chat), you need to send the full conversation history with every request.
 For example:

 ```json
 [